 No screening test has perfect (100 percent) sensitivity and perfect (100 percent) specificity.
 There is always a trade-off between the two.
 A test that is very sensitive will pick up even the slightest abnormal finding.
 This means it will miss few cases of the disease, but it will also mistake some healthy people as having the disease when they don't.
-These false positive findings can lead to further testing and some anxious moments for a person who does not have the disease.
+These false positive findings can lead to further testing and some anxious moments for people who do not have the disease.

 Learn more about the accuracy of mammography.

 Learn more about the accuracy of clinical breast exam.